Tudur ap Gruffudd

 Tudur ap Gruffudd (1365–1405), also known as Tudor de Glendore or Tudor Glendower, was the Lord of Gwyddelwern, a junior title of the princely house of Powys Fadog, and was the younger brother of Owain Glyndŵr.
 His father was Gruffydd Fychan II, the hereditary Prince of Powys Fadog and previous Lord of Gwyddelwern.
 Along with his brother, Owain Glyndŵr, Tudur was a member of the royal House of Mathrafal.

+He joined his brother's rebellion for the independence of Wales and was the commander at the Battle of Pwll Melyn with his nephew Gruffudd.
+He was slain in 1405 after a loss of more than 1,500 men against the army of Prince Henry, the future Henry V of England.